-III.
-Simulation Results
+3. Simulation results

-The above nonlinear system of integral-differential equations was discretized on a nonstaggered uniform fixed Eulerian grid.
-The backward Euler method was used for time derivatives and the center differencing was used for spatial derivatives (both gradient and divergence operators).
+The above nonlinear system of integral-differential equations was discretized on a non-staggered uniform fixed Eulerian grid.
+The backward Euler method was used for time derivatives and centre differencing was used for spatial derivatives (both gradient and divergence operators).
 The skew-symmetrical scheme was used for the convection term and the nonlinearity therein was removed by using the velocity at the previous time step.
-The immersed boundary force \mathbf{f} was treated explicitly.
-The resultant linear algebraic system with constant coefficients was solved by the Discrete Fast Fourier Transform (DFFT).
+The immersed boundary force f was treated explicitly.
+The resultant linear algebraic system with constant coefficients was solved by the discrete fast Fourier transform (DFFT).
 The dimensionless time-step size was $\Delta t = 10^{-4}$.
 The spatial grid size was 256×512 .
-See Peskin (1996) and Zhu (2001) for the details of discretization and how the algebraic system was solved by the DFFT.
+See Peskin & McQueen (1996) and Zhu (2001) for the details of the discretization and how the algebraic system was solved by the DFFT.